hangilc/kanjidate/README.md

 If called with more than one arguments, `format` uses the first argument as the format string and the remaining arguments to identify the date.
 Details of format string are described in the following sections.
 In essence, various elements of the calendar system is indicated between curly braces, and other parts are output as it is.

 When there are only two arguments, the second argument is interpreted as the date to be formatted.
-It can be a Javascript Date object or a string.
+It can be a JavaScript Date object or a string.
 These arguments are handled as in the case when `format` is called with single argument.

 The date can be specified by supplying year, month, ... as arguments.
 Hour, minute, second are optional and supposed to be zero if omitted.